 Lua is a scripting language born in Brazil and is quite special.
-Lua, compared to the well-known programming languages such as PHP, Perl, Python and Ruby, stands out for its extreme compactness, speed and a strong emphasis on the description and management of data.
+Lua, compared to the well-known programming languages such as PHP, Perl, Python, and Ruby, stands out for its extreme compactness, speed, and strong emphasis on the description and management of data.

 The Lua language

 Lua is a very small and flexible dynamic scripting language.
 The entire interpreter is contained in a single executable file of approximately 200 KB.
 Just copy this file to a system directory or present it in your Path and Lua becomes ready to use without limits.
 Compiling Lua from source code (a few thousand C code very clean) is quick and easy on any platform that has an ANSI C compiler.